Bay Area real estate values continue to climb and as a result, many investors are finding themselves priced out of the market.

-Here are a few warning signs that a turnkey company may not be legitimate:
+What are warning signs that a turnkey company may not be legitimate?

 - Inexperienced operators.
 Find out how long the company has been in business, where they’ve invested in real estate, how many buyers they’ve worked with.
 Don’t be shy about calling references.
 If you’re going to be getting into business with someone, do your due diligence first.